camunda/camunda-docs-manual/content/user-guide/camunda-bpm-rpa-bridge.md

 * A [UiPath Orchestrator](https://www.uipath.com/product/orchestrator) instance, either
    * On-Premises v2019 or v2020.4 or
    * Automation Cloud
-* Camunda BPM 7.14 Enterprise Edition or later
+* Camunda Platform 7.14 Enterprise Edition or later
 * Java 8 or later installed on the machine that runs the Camunda RPA bridge

 To design a BPMN model that connects to one or more RPA bots through the bridge, the following tools are very helpful (but not required):